JorgeCastillo3004/web_scraping_find_phone_address/README.md

 Before running the script, ensure you have the following dependencies installed:

 - Python 3.x
-- Required Python libraries (e.g., requests, BeautifulSoup, Selenium for CAPTCHA handling)
+- Required Python libraries (selenium, chromedriver-autoinstaller, pyqt5, pandas)
-- Web driver for browser automation (e.g., ChromeDriver or GeckoDriver)
+- Web driver for browser automation ChromeDriver.
-- CAPTCHA solving service or API credentials (if applicable)
+- CAPTCHA solving service and confirm to continue with the process extraction.

 ## Installation